With a real local of your choice

 Tour the Fuji Five Lakes from Mount Fuji and discover the best view of Mount Fuji.
 Find the right private guide today.

 I was born and grew up in Yokohama.
 I used to work in Tokyo for more than 20 years.
-I've got the national license of a tour guide in English in 2013.
+I became the National Government Licensed Guide Interpreter in English in 2013.
 At first, I had attended a volunteer group which provided a tour of the Imperial Palace East Gardens until 2015.
 I guided more than fifty times in the garden as a volunteer and studied about Japanese history and culture.
 Based on this experience, I became a tour guide of TripleLights in 2015.

 Since then, I have guided more than 500 tours in Tokyo as well as Yokohama, Kamakura, Hakone, Kyoto, Nikko, etc., while improving my tours.
 My tours are very flexible and I always do my best to customize them according to the interests of my guests.
 I studied about the places and will provide you knowledge to appreciate them more deeply than just visiting there by yourself or a member of group tours.
 I like foods and I know many restaurants which provide typical Japanese lunch with reasonable price without waiting too long.
 Therefore, I am sure that I can provide you the best tours customized to your interests.
 It will be my great pleasure to help you to enjoy your stay in Japan.
 So please be my guest!!

 My name is Yukiko.
 I'm a Licensed Tour Guide and a Registered Nurse.Thanks to increasing number of repeat, referred and new clients, tour guide is my current main job.